psrenergy/PSRIO-scripts/docs/saving.md

 # Saving

-After processing the data, it is convenient to save it to a file in order to store the information and pass it around.
+After processing the data, it is convenient to save it to a file to store it and pass it around.

 | Method                                                                      | Syntax                                              |
 |:----------------------------------------------------------------------------|:----------------------------------------------------|
 | Save with filename                                                          | `exp1:save("filename")`                             |